 MACD Crossing Signal Line from Above indicates a bearish signal that suggests that the stock price may reverse downward when it crosses the signal line from above.

-When we click on MACD Crossing Signal Line from the Below scan, we get a list of stocks that fulfil this criterion:
+When we click on MACD Crossing Signal Line from the Below scan, we get a list of stocks that fulfill this criterion:

 After clicking on Godrej Industries Ltd. we get a technical chart with Moving Average plotted in the subgraph: